tchbnl/makesite/README.md

 The current version is **v0.3** and was updated on **7/23/2022**.
 You can check the version in the script with `-v` or `--version`.
 The latest code between releases will usually include fixes and small improvements, and is safe to use - breaking changes are held back until the next version release.

+**Sometimes the `wp config` setup fails and can't connect to the database.
+What gives?**

+There seems to be an issue with the cPanel API where creating a user with a password doesn't always _set_ that password.
+It doesn't seem to be a formatting issue, and the API returns no errors when it happens.
+I've tried to work around this by setting the password twice, but no dice.
+The best I can recommend is to run the install again, and it should work.
+This is mainly the reason why I added the rollback feature.

+I'm thinking of some possible solutions.
+One is, if the config process fails, set the reset password and try again.
+If it still fails, give up.

 ## minisite
 minisite is makesite without the need to download and execute a script.
 It's the same code stripped of all comments and excess spacing for compactness, and wrapped between `makesite()` and brackets.
 It's meant to be run directly from the shell.